-In 2020 alone, the American Cancer Society estimates about 21,750 women will be diagnosed with ovarian cancer.
-While this is much lower than the 276,480 women estimated to be diagnosed with breast cancer in 2020, ovarian cancer is often more deadly and is not talked about as frequently.
+In 2023 alone, the American Cancer Society estimates about 19,710 women will be newly diagnosed with ovarian cancer, a type of gynecologic cancer.
+While this is much lower than the 297,790 women estimated to be diagnosed with breast cancer in 2023, ovarian cancer is often more deadly and is not talked about as frequently.
 Therefore, knowing your risk for ovarian cancer and taking precautions before a diagnosis can help save your life and the lives of your family members.

 Hereditary Factors that Could Increase Your Risk of Ovarian Cancer

 We have several thousand different genes in our bodies, and each of these genes has a specialized job to perform.
 Some of these genes protect us from developing cancer.
 When one of these genes isn’t working properly, we can eventually see cancer start to develop.
 For someone with a hereditary cancer predisposition syndrome, one of these genes which protects us from cancer is not working from birth.